 17.2 hh, 9 year old, Percheron Gelding

-Yukon offers a curious, expressive, and relational presence.
-A former carriage horse, this young draft breed is still developing his own regulation and finesse.
-He brings an honest, dynamic, and embodied learning process into each interaction.
-Sessions with Yukon may explore communication, boundaries, and shared awareness; and are best suited for participants hoping to develop confidence and leadership skills.
+Yukon offers a curious, expressive & relational presence.
+A former carriage horse, this young draft breed is still developing his own regulation & finesse.
+He brings an honest, dynamic & embodied learning process to each interaction.
+Sessions with Yukon may explore communication, boundaries & shared awareness & are best suited for participants hoping to develop confidence & leadership skills.
 Yukon teaches us the art of assertion without aggression.